 "Boot Multiple ISOs from Flash Drive" Related Articles

-Boot ISO Files directly from USB using GRUB2 from Linux.
+Boot Multiple ISO Files directly from USB using GRUB2 from Linux.
 Here is one way to create a Multiboot USB Flash Drive (Multiboot ISOs) from a running Linux environment.
 Eventually, you will want to pick up a larger external storage device in order to include every bootable ISO entry.
-Here are some of the Fastest USB Flash Drives we have ever tried.
+Here are some of the Fastest USB Flash Drives we have tried and personally use.

 Read the rest of this entry…